The NIHR funds research by contracting researchers’ institutions on behalf of the UK Secretary of State for Health and Social Care.

 16.5 .The Contractor shall grant (and shall procure that the Collaborators grant) to the Authority a non-exclusive, irrevocable, royalty-free, worldwide licence together with the right to grant sub-licences to Health Service Providers permitting the Authority to:

 16.5.1 use and publish (in accordance with Clauses 8, 9 and 17):

-and in each case, the Authority intends to exercise this right only where the Authority’s reasonable opinion the Contractor or Collaborator (as appropriate) is not appropriately managing, disseminating or using such items and in each case the Authority is permitted to use or make available such items as it sees fit in support of the development, promotion or provision of Health Care or for any other purpose that is not a Commercial Use; and
+and in each case, the Authority intends to exercise this right only where the Authority’s reasonable opinion the Contractor or Collaborator (as appropriate) is not appropriately managing, disseminating or using such items and in each case the Authority is permitted to use or make available such items as it sees fit in support (i) the development, promotion or provision of Health Care that is not a Commercial Use; and/or (ii) for any other purpose that is not a Commercial Use; and

 16.5.2 use the Contractor's Background IP and Collaborator Background IP but solely to the extent that it is necessary in order to exercise the licence granted in Clause 16.5.1.

 In each case, where any third party has rights existing at the date of the licence granted in this Clause such licence will be subject to those third party rights and the Contractor shall: (i) notify the Authority of such rights; and (ii) make reasonable efforts to overcome or to negotiate exclusions from such rights for the benefit of the Authority.